echoCTF/echoCTF.RED/docs/DOCKER-SERVERS.md

 #sync:
 #  - { src: "../files/docker/build", dst: "/opt" }
 ```

+Ensure you modified the following values according to your setup

+* `ansible_host: 10.0.160.1` Change the IP for the host
+* `ansible_user: sysadmin` The user that is allowed to ssh into the host and use the `su` command
+* `DOCKER_REGISTRY: "10.0.160.254:5000"` Change the registry IP for your setup
+* `parent: enp0s3` Change the interface name to your existing one
+* `subnet: '10.0.160.0/24'` Change according to your setup
+* `gateway: 10.0.160.254` Change according to your setup
+* `iprange: '10.0.160.0/24'` Change according to your setup
+* `ETSCTF_authorized_keys:` Append any authorized_keys you would like to be added to the remote server

 Create a hosts file under `inventories/dockers` for the server
 ```sh